Strategic Plan 2018-22

 Our Challenge and Context

-We have six strategic goals for the five-year period, 2018-22.
+We have five strategic goals for the five-year period, 2023-27.
 Our goals determine our activities by providing a clear strategic focus and outcomes, and these goals are complementary to each other rather than being set out in any particular order:

-• Assure the financial sustainability of British Skydiving to 2022 and beyond.
+• ASSURE the financial sustainability of British Skydiving.

 Working in Partnership with our Stakeholders